ChenZhu-Xie/xczphysics_SilverBullet/index.md

 Yes, the image was drawn by an 17-year-old from mainland China — my younger self — meticulously constructed with ruler on the back of my high-school graduation shirt.

-At that time, and even now, I feel deeply that I am good at:
+At that time — a decade ago, and even now, I feel deeply that I possess a natural gift:

 1. ${Green("Acquisition")}: actively gather and filter unknown information efficiently, discover unusual dark spots ([SilverBullet](https://silverbullet.md/) itself counts a proof :);
 2. ${Green("Processing")}: pattern recognize, distill, understand, interweave, compress, and transform known information through original logic into forms comprehensible to the public;
 3. ${Green("Output")}: strive for what one believes to be precise expression —

-Therefore, I possess value to the outside world, as a automatic crawler + processor + distributor.
+Therefore, I possess value to the outside world, as a automatic info crawler + processor + distributor.

 However, these thoughts are often incomprehensible to others physically surrounds me (due to the mismatch), and their true worth cannot be accurately assessed.